-To apply to serve a 3-year term (beginning January of 2017) on the Board of Overseers, you must complete the online nomination form.
-The deadline to submit the nomination form is November 18, 2016.
+To apply to serve a 3-year term (beginning January of 2018) on the Board of Overseers, you must complete the online application.
+The deadline to submit the application is November 16, 2017.

 Please contact Courtney Bishnoi, Senior Director, Quality at email@example.com or (202) 898-2857.